hubertlepicki/handbook/benefits/work-leave.md

 ### Parental Leave

 Employees are eligible for both paid and unpaid parental leave after the birth or adoption of a child.
-The paid and unpaid leave can be combined for up to 6 months parental leave.
+The paid and unpaid leave can be combined for up to 6 months of parental leave.
 The company will continue to fully cover medical insurance premiums per company policy for up to 6 months.

 Paid parental leave consists of 3 weeks paid time off for all new parents.

 An employee who gives birth also receives 5 weeks of short term disability for a natural birth and 7 weeks of short term disability for a c-section if parental leave is taken immediately following the birth.
 Short-term disability covers 60% of your salary up to a maximum benefit of $2,500 per week.

-After exhausting paid parental leave, an employee my take unpaid parental leave for the remainder of the 6 months.
+After exhausting paid parental leave, an employee may take unpaid parental leave for the remainder of the 6 months.

 Parental leave may begin up to six months after the birth or adoption of the child.
 However, short-term disability is only available to someone who gave birth if the leave is taken immediately after the birth.
 Employees seeking parental leave must provide a minimum of 30 days advance notice of their intent to take parental leave and the anticipated date of their return.